google/WebFundamentals/src/content/en/updates/2018/03/macos-native-echo-cancellation.md

 # macOS native echo cancellation {: .page-title }

 {% include "web/_shared/contributors/ossu.html" %}

+Caution: This information applies to Chrome M66 and M67.
+In M68 and later, the functionality has changed but the command line flag remains the same; see [this post](/web/updates/2018/06/more-native-echo-cancellation).

 Since version 10.12 (Sierra), macOS includes a native echo canceller.
 Usage of it can be experimentally enabled in Chrome M66 by opting in to an [Origin